NimaPoshtiban/cminus/README.md

 # cminus

-This is an cminus for a minimal dynamically typed programming language.
+This is an interpreter for a minimal dynamically typed programming language.
 It currently supports the following data types:

 Integers (no floats)
 Boolean (true, false)